Fixed Income Explanation, Types, and Impact on Economy

 Long-Term: The interest rates on these accounts follow Treasury notes and bonds.
 The rate depends on the duration of the bond.

+Individual Bonds: This is how organizations get substantial loans.
+Unlike loans, bonds can be bought or sold like any security.
+When stock prices go up, bond prices go down.
 Bonds are lower return and lower risk than stocks.
 Investors buy them when they want to avoid risk.

 There are many different types of bonds.
 The safest are issued by the government.
 The most popular are U.S. Treasury notes and bonds ($10.4 trillion outstanding).
 Next are municipal bonds ($3.8 trillion outstanding), and savings bonds.
 Since they're the safest, they offer the lowest fixed income.